 You should assume you’ll run into these situations again and take action to be better prepared by implementing relevant solutions.
 Examples include updating your alarm philosophy documents, performing alarm rationalization exercises, scheduling alarm testing and planning future audits.

-Adopting new goals for 2022
+Adopting new goals

 The findings from your self-audit can be valuable for adopting primary objectives and secondary goals and useful for establishing a wish list for the new year.